adrianapintod/open-source-project-guidelines/CONTRIBUTION.md

 - frontend/fix/style: this branch is for a fix on the style for the frontend application.
 - website/chore/readme-update: this branch is for a chore on the readme file for the website application.

-The goal is to apply the git-flow workflow to our development lifecycle and to simplify the maintenance of each application that belongs to this project.
+The goal is to apply the git-flow workflow to our development lifecycle and to simplify the maintenance of each application that belongs to a project.